Medicinal herbs for panic disorder or attacks and anxiety are usually not sufficient treatment on their own.

-In some cases, panic attacks are caused by withdrawal from drugs, most notably antidepressants, or by physical problems such as hypoglycemia, hyperthyroidism or some forms of heart disease.
+In some cases, the causes of panic attacks are withdrawal from drugs, most notably antidepressants, or by physical problems such as hypoglycemia, hyperthyroidism or some forms of heart disease.

 Panic attacks are episodes of extreme anxiety, experienced as greatly increased heart rate (palpitations), hyperventilation and sometimes chest pain, nausea, vertigo, and sweating.
 For some sufferers, the attacks may occur during periods of stress, while others may suffer from these attacks for no apparent reason.

 Panic attacks are diagnosed as symptoms of either panic disorder or the less severe generalized anxiety disorder; therefore, treatments for panic are often the same as those given for general anxiety.

 As panic attacks are often sudden and brief, medicines are not always an effective relief.
 Those who are prone to panic attacks can learn specific mental exercises to help calm themselves and thus shorten or even head off the attacks.

 Where herbal medicines can be useful is in lessening the severity of the person’s underlying anxiety and nervousness, thus lessening the frequency and severity of the panic attacks.